SBoudrias/mem-fs-editor/README.md

 `from` can be a glob pattern that'll be match against the file system.
 If that's the case, then `to` must be an output directory.
 For a globified `from`, you can optionally pass in an `options.globOptions` object to change its pattern matching behavior.
 The full list of options are being described [here](https://github.com/mrmlnc/fast-glob#options-1).
 The `nodir` flag is forced to be `true` in `globOptions` to ensure a vinyl object representing each matching directory is marked as `deleted` in the `mem-fs` store.

+Optionally, when `from` is a glob pattern, pass an `options.processDestinationPath` function (`processDestinationPath(destinationFile)`) returning a string who'll become the new file name.

 ### `#copyTpl(from, to, context[, templateOptions [, copyOptions]])`

 Copy the `from` file and, if it is not a binary file, parse its content as an [ejs](http://ejs.co/) template where `context` is the template context (the variable names available inside the template).